m5fisker/Writeups/README.md

 # Writeups
-This repository contains the writeups of on my CTF's and malware analysis
+The repository contains writeups for my CTF's and malware analysis dwellings.